fairlearn/fairlearn/TERMINOLOGY.md

 - *Fairness* includes the societal context in ways which may not be mathematically expressible.
 For example, if a finite amount of money is to be loaned, is it better for society to make a few large loans with minimal disparity, or to accept larger disparity and make many smaller loans?
 - *Bias* is anything which can affect the model.
 Examples include statistical biases in the input data and subconscious cognitive biases in the data scientist.

-### Disparity metrics
+### Parity Criteria and Disparity Metrics

-There are various ways to assess fairness, e.g. by measuring through a metric that we’ll call disparity metric.
-Below are various definitions of disparity metrics that we use in the repository:
+When trying to mitigate unfairness we usually have a parity criterion in mind.
+Below are some examples of parity criteria we use in this repository:

 - Classification:
     - Demographic Parity (DP): A classifier h satisfies demographic parity under a distribution over (X, A, Y) if its prediction h(X) is statistically independent of the group attribute A — that is, if P[h(X) = y’ | A = a] = P[h(X) = y’] for all a, y’. [[Agarwal et al.]](https://arxiv.org/pdf/1803.02453.pdf)
     - Equalized Odds (EO): A classifier h satisfies equalized odds under a distribution over (X, A, Y) if its prediction h(X) is conditionally independent of the group attribute A given the label Y —that is, if P[h(X) = y’ | A = a, Y = y] = P[h(X) = y’ | Y = y] for all a, y, and y’. [[Agarwal et al.]](https://arxiv.org/pdf/1803.02453.pdf)